Last Updated: June 5, 2026

 Download

-Click on the Download icon above to open the Microsoft Project User’s Guide.docx.
+Click the Download icon above and open the Microsoft Project User’s Guide.docx.
+Complete this guide to communicate how Microsoft Project is to be used in your organization.

 Free Microsoft Project Online Training (Workshop, Course, Seminar, Classroom)